anhtien228/anhtien228/README.md

 ![Header image](https://raw.githubusercontent.com/anhtien228/anhtien228/main/elden_Ring.png)
 <!-- You can create your own header images using Canva, it has a lot of templates.
 If you do, use the following link https://www.canva.com/join/celeriac-tread-jellyfish -->
 #### I'm a senior at Ho Chi Minh City University of Technology.<br>
-My major is Computer Engineering and the courses was primarily focus on the embedded system, micro-controller or Internet of Things.
-However, I have switched my path to Data Science where I found Machine Learning and other complex techniques are very interesting.
+My major is Computer Engineering and the subjects primarily focus on the embedded system, micro-controller or Internet of Things.
+However, I have switched my career path to Data Science where I found Machine Learning and other complex techniques are very interesting

 Contact me on Linkedin.
 <!-- <img align='right' src='https://media.giphy.com/media/bcKmIWkUMCjVm/giphy.gif' width='200"'> -->